-Ch 402.3025(2)(d)(1)

-Programs for children who are at least three (3) years of age, but under five (5) years of age, which are not licensed under Licensing Regulations Governing Pinellas County Children's Centers shall substantially comply with the minimum child care standards promulgated pursuant to Licensing Regulations Governing Pinellas County Children's Centers.
+- Ch 402.3025(2)(d)(1)Programs for children who are at least three (3) years of age, but under five (5) years of age, which are not licensed under Licensing Regulations Governing Pinellas County Children's Centers shall substantially comply with the minimum child care standards promulgated pursuant to Licensing Regulations Governing Pinellas County Children's Centers.
 "Substantial compliance" means that level of adherence which is sufficient to safeguard the health, safety, and well-being of all children under care.
 Substantial compliance is greater than minimal adherence but not to the level of absolute adherence.
 Where a violation or variation is identified as the type which impacts, or can be reasonably expected within ninety (90) days to impact, the health, safety, or well-being of a child, there is no substantial compliance.
-For requirements, contact the License Board.

-Operator - An operator means any onsite person ultimately responsible for the overall operation of a children's center as previously defined, whether or not he or she is the owner or administrator of the children's center.
-The operator is sometimes referred to as the "director."

-Overnight Care - Children's centers licensed hereunder shall not provide regular overnight care for children.
-Overnight care on New Year's Eve and other similar occasions to be specified by the License Board for a number not in excess of the total enrollment authorized on its license is permissive, subject to the determination by the License Board that such overnight care is reasonable under the circumstances.

-Preparation of Food includes the selection and portioning or combining of ingredients to create food (including bottle preparation) intended for consumption.
+For requirements, contact the License Board. - Ch 402.302(13) Operator An operator means any onsite person ultimately responsible for the overall operation of a children's center as previously defined, whether or not he or she is the owner or administrator of the children's center.
+The operator is sometimes referred to as the "director." - Ch 61 S.2.(6)Overnight Care Children's centers licensed hereunder shall not provide regular overnight care for children.
+Overnight care on New Year's Eve and other similar occasions to be specified by the License Board for a number not in excess of the total enrollment authorized on its license is permissive, subject to the determination by the License Board that such overnight care is reasonable under the circumstances. - CC Facility Handbook 1.2 Preparation of Food includes the selection and portioning or combining of ingredients to create food (including bottle preparation) intended for consumption.
 This definition is not limited to cooking.
-Excluded from this definition are warming of pre-prepared bottles and pre-prepared food (such as catered food and food provided by a child's parent or quardian). distributing individually pre-packaged snacks, and learning activities provided by a child care program that may include raw or prepared food.
-A learning activity may not replace a regularly scheduled meal.

-Professional Contribution - Professional contribution, for the purpose of Director Credential renewal, demonstrates a dedication to early childhood or school-age education outside the child care program responsibilities by engaging in activities that improve the field of early childhood or school-age education.
-Examples of such a contribution are: active participation in an appropriate membership organization, publishing an article related to early childhood or school-age education, or active participation in rule development workshops.

-CC Facility Handbook 1.2 Re-Screening is the background screening process that is conducted every five years after the date of the initial screening.
+Excluded from this definition are warming of pre-prepared bottles and pre-prepared food (such as catered food and food provided by a child's parent or guardian), distributing individually pre-packaged snacks, and learning activities provided by a child care program that may include raw or prepared food.
+A learning activity may not replace a regularly scheduled meal. - SA Facility Handbook 1.2 Professional Contribution -for the purpose of Director Credential renewal, demonstrates a dedication to early childhood or school-age education outside of the child care program responsibilities by engaging in activities that improve the field of early childhood or school-age education.
+Examples of such a contribution are: active participation in an appropriate professional organization, publishing an article related to early childhood or school-age education, presentation in the field of early childhood or school-age education at a conference, teach courses through an educational institution, participate in an educational research project, completion of ignition or renewal of a Florida-recognized accreditation program, service as a validator or advisor for a Florida-recognized accreditation program, serve as an editor or reviewer for a professional journal or book, or active participation in rule development workshops. - CC Facility Handbook 1.2 Re-Screening is the background screening process that is conducted every five years after the date of the initial screening.
 Re-screening must include national and statewide criminal records checks through the FDLE, a search of the sexual predator and sexual offender registry, and Florida's child abuse and neglect registry.